On the numerical solution to an inverse medium problem: Numerical study

-That means the incident plane waves illuminate with direction vectors of propagation varying on the bottom half of $\S$, and the Cauchy data are given on the bottom half of the measurement circle $\partial \Omega$.
+In this last example we consider near-field data for a half-circle aperture ($30\%$ noise).
+More precisely, the incident point sources are located on the upper half the measurement circle $\partial \Omega$, and the Cauchy data are given on the bottom half of $\partial \Omega$.
 Moreover, the number of data points $N_x$ and incident plane waves $N_d$ are also half of those of the full data case, that means $N_x \times N_d = 32\times 32$ for the kite-shaped object and disk-and-rectangle object, and $N_x \times N_d = 48\times 48$ for the square-shaped object with cavity.
-As it can seen from Figure~\ref{fi4}, the reconstruction results for the the first two objects are still pretty reasonable.
+As it can be seen from Figure~\ref{fi4}, the reconstruction results for the the first two objects are still pretty reasonable.
 However, the shape of the reconstructed square-shaped object with cavity is no longer accurate.
 This object is certainly more difficult to image compared with the first two objects.